Umio-Yasuno/amdgpu_top/README.md

 #### Decode/DEC
 Media decoder.
-This is not show on RDNA 4.
+This is not show on VCN4 or later.

 #### Encode/ENC
 Media encoder.
-This is not show on RDNA 4.
+This is not show on VCN4 or later.

 #### VCN, Media
 Media engine.
 From VCN4, the encoding queue and decoding queue have been unified.
 The AMDGPU driver handles both decoding and encoding as contexts for the encoding engine.

+This is the average of the video decoder/encoder and the JPEG decoder usage.

 #### JPEG
 JPEG decoder.